Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Layer 2: Strategic enhancements (high ROI, medium effort)

 Once sleep, nutrition, and movement are consistent, enhancements become relevant.
 Stress management is the most important here.
-Chronic stress literally shrinks the hippocampus and prefrontal cortex, undermining memory and executive function.
+Chronic stress literally shrinks the hippocampus and prefrontal cortex, undermining memory and executive function [9].
 Elevated cortisol disrupts the very neural structures you are trying to enhance.
+Persistent cognitive fog that does not resolve with stress reduction may signal a separate root cause — the brain fog causes and solutions guide covers this diagnostic process.
 Meditation, strategic rest days, and movement all reduce cortisol and support cognitive function.

 Light exposure matters more than most people realize.
 Researchers using transcranial photobiomodulation (near-infrared light therapy) – a neurohacking technique that stimulates mitochondrial ATP production – found that 82.9% of studies reported positive cognitive improvements in executive function and attention [6].
 Transcranial photobiomodulation works by stimulating the mitochondrial enzyme cytochrome c oxidase (an enzyme in your mitochondria that produces cellular energy), increasing ATP (adenosine triphosphate, your cells’ primary energy currency) production in neurons.
 But this is only worth pursuing if your sleep schedule is solid and your stress is managed.